Links on Android Authority may earn us a commission. Learn more.

 Google Chrome debuted on September 4, 2008, when Google was looking to create a better, more modern browser.
 At the time, there were only two mass-market competitors since Safari was only available on Apple devices: Internet Explorer and Firefox.
 Internet Explorer was more widely adopted, but it was also harshly criticized.
 Firefox appeared to be a better offering, but it only had 30% of the market compared to Internet Explorer’s 60% share.

 A few days before Google Chrome launched, Google released a blog post titled “A fresh take on the browser.”
 The post explained that they were releasing this new browser because they believed they could “add value for users and, at the same time, help drive innovation on the web.”

 Chrome offered some huge benefits over the competition.

 Google also explained that Chrome was an open-source initiative.
 The browser’s source code was made available to the public via its open-source counterpart, the Chromium browser, and Google pulled components from Apple’s WebKit and Firefox to develop it.

-Add these on top of a simple, easy to use piece of software that eventually became fully cross-platform, and it’s easy to see why Chrome is so widely adopted today.
-Google developed the right product, at the right time, and in the right way to enable Chrome to become king of the hill.
+Add these on top of a simple, easy-to-use piece of software that eventually became fully cross-platform, and it’s easy to see why Chrome is so widely adopted today.
+Google developed the right product at the right time and in the right way to enable Chrome to become king of the hill.
 From there, the history of Google Chrome had its path laid out.